 New Belgium Brewing: One of the most famous of the Ft.
 Collins breweries, there is a large tasting room, tours, outside seating with food by a local food truck.
 I really liked their famous Fat Tire Amber Ale and their Tour de Fall Pale Ale which seemed to have a hint of pumpkin and the Blue Paddle Pilsener.
 It is located at 500 Linden St.

-Copper Muse Distillery: Across from Compass Cider is the Copper Muse Distillery at 244 N. College Ave.
+Copper Muse Distillery: The Copper Muse Distillery at 244 N. College Ave. produces a number of gins, vodkas, rums and whiskeys.
 Though their Verteux Vodka was good, I really liked their Silver Rum.
+Distillery tours are available.